The-Marcy-Lab-School/marcy-curriculum-docs/mod-5-servers/8-model-view-controller.md

   * **Model** — the layer responsible for storing and managing application data.
 It provides a set of methods (an interface) for interacting with that data in a predictable, controlled manner.
   * **View** — the layer responsible for rendering data and providing user interfaces (buttons, forms, etc.) that allow users to see and request changes to the data.
   * **Controller** — the layer responsible for managing interactions between Views and Models.
 It parses user inputs from requests, invokes the appropriate Model methods, and sends responses back to the View.
-* **Static Methods** — methods defined on a class itself rather than on instances.
-Used in Models so that a class acts as a namespace for data-management functions (like `Math.random()`) without needing to instantiate objects.
 * **Code Monolith** — a single, large, tightly coupled codebase that contains all application components, making it difficult to scale, maintain, and deploy.

 ## Organization and Separation of Concerns